dhidas/DataCrunching/ProcessingScripts/Dock/README.md

 steps associated with setting up the receptor need to be done only once, whereas the docking steps need to be repeated for every ligand.

+Note that Dock 6.9 produces a MOL2 structure as an output.
+This file contains the best docking pose and contains the corresponding docking score in the comments.

 ## Preparing the receptor

 Preparing the receptor (protein-pocket combination) involves a few steps